Main view of the Nextas Custom Hydraulic Fixture System, showcasing its precision engineering.

 Part drawing + CTQs (critical-to-quality)Defines datums, functional faces, and where distortion is unacceptable.3-2-1 locating, datum targets, surface finish limits, inspection plan

-Machining ops & tool access (3-axis / 5-axis)Prevents tool collisions and ensures chip evacuation and coolant flow.Tool approach directions, keep-out zones, probing requirements
+Machining ops & tool access (3-axis / 5-axis)Prevents tool collisions, keeps chip evacuation and coolant flow working.Tool approach directions, keep-out zones, probing requirements

 Production goals (takt time, changeover, automation)Drives quick-change features and modular elements for family parts.Palletized automation, robot loading, quick couplings, poka-yoke